mmkorb/Code-Challenge-Capital-Gain/README.md

-# Capital Gains Calculator
+# Capital Gains Calculator (Code Challenge Solved)

-This project is a command-line interface (CLI) application that calculates capital gains taxes for a given list of stock market operations, as specified by the provided challenge document.
-The application processes each line from standard input as an independent simulation and outputs the corresponding tax for each operation as a JSON array to standard output.
+This project is a command-line interface (CLI) application that calculates capital gains taxes for a given list of stock market operations.
+For the full challenge description, please refer to the [Challenge Document](challenge.md).

 ## Features